Sailing the Galapagos

 If you wish to have a cabin to yourself, you can book a single spot.

-We will fly with Latam or Avianca for our domestic flights and they allow 23kg of checked in luggage.
+We will fly with Latam or Avianca for our domestic flights and they allow 23kg of checked in luggage, you can pay for extra luggage at check in.
 IMPORTANT: This is subject to change at the discretion of the airline at any time.

 This is a female-only small group trip specifically designed for women.
 Young adults are allowed as long as they are above the age of 16 and accompanied by an adult.
 If you wish to book a double cabin with a partner or friend, please mention their name when booking so we know to pair you together.

-Our trip will be hosted by a local naturalist guide.
+Our trip will be co-hosted by a local naturalist guide and Ana Santacruz.
 The ship crew will be made up of both men and women.

 We know that this trip visits some of the last untouched and pristine wildlife and conservation area in the world so we decided to partner with eco-conscious companies throughout this itinerary.

-Golden Galapagos is a local, female owned businesses, that has been designated carbon-neutral.
+Golden Galapagos is a local, female owned businesses, and the only company in the Galapagos that has been designated carbon-neutral.
 Their focus is on providing luxury and extremely eco-friendly cruises in The Galapagos.
+Our catamaran is new and comes equipped with the most efficient and eco-friendly engineering and solar panels to power most of the ship’s needs.

 During our excursions, conservation measures and all regulations are strictly followed and the onboard naturalist ensures guests remain responsible and respectful of wildlife.